mclacore/tofu-on-azure/best-practices/README.md

 ## Security

 - **Adopt Security Scanning Tools**: Integrate tools like [Checkov](https://www.checkov.io/7.Scan%20Examples/Terraform%20Plan%20Scanning.html) or [Terrascan](https://runterrascan.io/docs/usage/command_line_mode/) into your CI/CD pipelines to scan for security vulnerabilities and compliance violations.
 - **Regular Security Audits**: Conduct regular security audits to identify and address vulnerabilities in your OpenTofu configurations.
-THis ensures that your infrastructure remains secure over time.
+This ensures that your infrastructure remains secure over time.
 - **Secure Sensitive Information**: Manage and store sensitive information such as API keys, passwords, and certificates using dedicated secrets management services like Azure Key Vault.
 - **Least Privilege Principle**: Apply the principal of least privilege by granting minimal permissions required for resources.
 This reduces the risk of unauthorized access and enhances security.
-- **Isolate Environments**: Improve security by isolating environments and using seperate subscriptions, resource groups, and networks to prevent unauthorized access and reduce risks.
+- **Isolate Environments**: Improve security by isolating environments and using separate subscriptions, resource groups, and networks to prevent unauthorized access and reduce risks.
 - **Use Sensitive Keyword**: Prevent sensitive information from being displayed in logs, state files, and other outputs by using the sensitive keyword on sensitive variables and outputs.

 ## Monitoring